 When the Berlin Wall finally fell in 1989, Mielke was summoned to the East German parliament to justify his position in response to the recent developments – an event that has gone down in German television history.
 When confronted with the boos and catcalls of the sitting members, he could do little but profess his love for all humanity (“Ich liebe – Ich liebe doch alle – alle Menschen!”).

 Eventually sentenced to prison, Mielke would become the oldest inmate at the Berlin Moabit jail, descending into senility and passing the time by engaging in conversations with imaginary Stasi officers on a telephone given to him by his guards.
 Similar to the ones that sit on his desk.

 Unlike the rest of the Haus 1 building, which is the property of the German Federal government – and maintained as a museum by the same protestors who stormed it in 1990, Mielke’s office has special protected status.
 Belonging for eternity, rent free, to the German people.

-An organisation regarded as ‘secret’ not because of its existence – which was made plain and clear to all its real and perceived enemies – but to the actions it took and the planning behind closed doors.
+An organisation regarded as ‘secret’ not because of its existence – which was made plain and clear to all its real and perceived enemies – but due to the actions it took and the planning carried out behind closed doors.

 Those closed doors that now sit wide open – seven days a week.